yeo-yeo/blog/content/posts/week-1.md

 ### Kaggle
 As I mentioned above, one common application of Python is in machine learning.
 In 2024 it seems a bit remiss to have a career break and not touch on this a little bit.

 Realistically I don't see myself as being perfectly suited to the full mathsy linear algebra side of machine learning, but I thought working with some prebuilt tools could be interesting.
-That led me to [Kaggle](kaggle.com) - a platform for data science learning and competions.
+That led me to [Kaggle](https://kaggle.com) - a platform for data science learning and competions.

 Kaggle have an entry-level [challenge](https://www.kaggle.com/competitions/titanic) where you build a simple model to predict the likelihood of certain passengers surviving the Titanic disaster, based on some given data such as age, gender, ticket class.
 First off...
 I have to say this feels a bit tasteless - using personal tragedies in what is essentially a game.
 Putting those scruples aside though it is an excellent learning exercise, supported by the [Intro to Machine Learning](https://www.kaggle.com/learn/intro-to-machine-learning) and [Intermediate Machine Learning](https://www.kaggle.com/learn/intermediate-machine-learning) short courses.

 ### ChatGPT CLI
-The most significant thing I worked on was a CLI took written in Python which enables you to ask ChatGPT questions directly from your terminal.
+The most significant thing I worked on was a CLI tool written in Python which lets you ask ChatGPT questions directly from your terminal.
 A motivator for this has been just how useful I've found it as a development tool.
-Being able to find the answer to questions like 'How do I make an asynchronous non-blocking request?' or 'Why do I get this error about my EntryPoint?' directly inside the IDE, rather than having to switch over to the browser (and potentially succumb to some distraction like my favourite - going down a rabbithole on the Guardian), is massively helpful.
+Being able to find the answer to questions like 'How do I make an asynchronous non-blocking request?' or 'Why do I get this error about my EntryPoint?' directly inside the IDE, rather than having to switch over to the browser (and potentially succumb to distractions like my favourite - going down a rabbit hole on [the Guardian](https://theguardian.com)), is massively helpful.

 ![Quaero in action](/quaero-demo.gif)